weilandia/coding-for-managers/deployment/README.md

 ## Add Source Control

 1. Run `git init` on the command line to add source control to your project.
-Then commit everything you have so far using `git add .` to stage your files and then `git commit -m "put your message here"` to freeze them into a commit.
+We don't want to make our first commit yet since there are some secrets / API keys we don't want to share with the rest of the world.

 2. Sign up for a <a href="https://www.heroku.com" target="_blank">Heroku account</a>.